dhagrow/snekrpc/README.md

 # snekrpc

 `snekrpc` is a lightweight Python RPC toolkit focused on fast prototyping for microservices and distributed systems.
-It ships with a small core, with pluggable transports and codecs.
+It ships a small core, with pluggable transports and codecs.
 A client-side Python library and CLI are generated at runtime based on metadata from services.

 ## Features